Visit Dublin’s Most Beautiful Libraries

 Libraries are mystical places that have inspired stories for the big screen.
 They are a dark and forbidden labyrinth in a 14th century Italian abbey whose secrets Sean Connery feverishly explored in ‘The Name of the Rose.’
 It is the tempting Hogwarts Library’s Restricted Section full of Dark Magic whose access is only barred to Harry Potter by a thin rope.

 The weather being famously unpredictable in Dublin, they are also a great pick to keep your visit going and stay dry!
 For budget-minded visitors, access to libraries are often (but not always) free of charge.
-While in Dublin, I researched some great libraries that would later give me chills.
+While in the Irish capital, I researched the best libraries in Dublin that would later give me chills.

 Climbing the stone staircase to the reading room, more stained-glass windows stood in my way.
 Like the final touch to my crumbling self-confidence, one of the biggest brainiacs of all time, Leonardo da Vinci himself dressed in glorious colours was also reminding me of my poor academic achievements.